 Tip!
 If you want to display multiple questions on a single page, you can also add them to a Multi-Question Page.
 The main advantage of this option is that your respondents will only see the correct answers after responding to all of the questions on the Multi-Question Page.

 Note!
-The Multi-Question Page is currently not compatible with the Dropdown and Picture Choice question types.
+The Multi-Question Page is currently not compatible with the Picture Choice question type.

 If you’re using a different question type in your quiz that isn’t supported with Knowledge quiz mode, the Set correct answers options won’t be available in Question settings.
 You can easily switch to a compatible question type by using the question type dropdown on the right hand side.
 For example, you can select Dropdown or Multiple Choice instead of adding a Number question.